 Similarly, when agents are submitting their clients, minimal effort will be immediately sniffed out and, oftentimes, then ignored.
 “Many times agents use photos that are 10 years old and black-and-white (which we don’t use anymore), or résumés that aren’t updated,” says Liroff.
 “Or they’ll call or email with a client suggestion and not include a link to their demo along with a photo and résumé.
 Lazy?
 Careless?
 Overworked?
 I’m not sure—but it’s not effective in the least.
 You’ve got to ‘police’ your agent (and his or her assistant) to make sure your most up-to-date information is being sent.”

-Treat every interaction with a potential agent like it’s a job interview—because that’s what it is.
-Everything about you should broadcast professionalism: your outfit; your cover letter, headshots, resumé, and website; the way you conduct yourself in meetings; your social media presence—you want to be sure you’re representing yourself as the industry pro you are.
+- Be professional: Treat every interaction with a potential agent like it’s a job interview—because that’s what it is.
+Everything about you should broadcast professionalism: your outfit; your cover letter, headshots, résumé, and website; the way you conduct yourself in meetings; your social media presence—you want to be sure you’re representing yourself as the industry pro you are

-Talk to your actor friends, talk to your teachers, read industry articles, use IMDbPro, google local SAG-AFTRA agents and use Callsheet, the online directory right here at Backstage.
-Make sure you’re submitting to agencies that represent your type.
+- Do your research: Talk to your actor friends, talk to your teachers, read industry articles, use IMDbPro, google local SAG-AFTRA agents, and use Call Sheet, the online directory right here at Backstage.
+Make sure you’re submitting to agencies that represent your type

-A personal referral from a teacher, casting director or fellow actor who the agents knows and trusts can be tremendously powerful.
-Even if an agent says no now, they might say yes later.
+- Work that network: A personal referral from a teacher, casting director, or fellow actor the agents know and trust can be tremendously powerful.
+Even if an agent says no now, they might say yes later

-Sending a potential agent a comp invitation to your next screening or performance is a great way for them to see you do what you do best.
-Another option is to enroll in a reputable, audition-only agent/manager showcase or workshop.
+- Show, don’t tell: Sending a potential agent a comp invitation to your next screening or performance is a great way for them to see you do what you do best.
+Another option is to enroll in a reputable, audition-only agent/manager showcase or workshop

 Don’t forget to mention a referral if you have one, and to offer to put them in touch with the potential agent.
 If you have a website or reel, include links.

-As for attachments (or extras): send a maximum of three headshots (they’re not going to look at more) and a concise résumé.
-If you’re emailing, jpgs or pdfs are your best bets.
+As for attachments (or extras): Send a maximum of three headshots (they’re not going to look at more) and a concise résumé.
+If you’re emailing, JPEGs or PDFs are your best bets.
 If you’re sending this by snail mail, don’t include a flash drive with your reel on it—the danger of it transmitting a virus or other malware to another computer is real!

 Finally, here’s one more piece of advice from Secret Agent Man: “Always put yourself on the receiving end and consider what kind of submission you’d like to get.
 That way of thinking, along with my advice, should help your submission stand out from the avalanche of need I receive on a daily basis.”

-When you do get a chance to come face to face with a prospective agent, they will likely have many questions for you.
-However, if you’re wise, you will for them as well.
-In fact, when they very probably solicit inquiries, a moment of red-hot panic will surely result if you haven’t adequately prepared.
+When you do get a chance to come face-to-face with a prospective agent, they will likely have many questions for you.
+If you’re wise, you will have some for them as well.
 Asking questions is extremely important, and asking the right kind of questions is doubly so.

-Acting coach and Backstage Expert Denise Simon provides insight, this time with four essential questions which all talent should ask when meeting with a possible agent.
-These will help you to get the ball rolling on your own brainstorm, as well, because surely you know what is most important for you as a human being and actor:
+Acting coach and Backstage Expert Denise Simon suggests four essential questions all talent should ask when meeting with a possible agent.
+These will help you get the ball rolling on your own brainstorming, as well, because surely you know what is most important for you as a human being and actor: